 In this post, I will review Pejsa's development of a formula for the height of a bullet relative to the shooter's line of sight, assuming that the rifle is adjusted to have zero drop at a known range (referred to as the rifle's "zeroed" range).
 Figure 1 illustrates the trajectory of a bullet fired from a rifle zeroed at a given range.
 Continue reading

 In this post (part 3), I will work an example from Pejsa's "Modern Practical Ballistics 2nd ed." and show that the exact and approximate solutions to the drop differential equation give nearly the same answers.
 Continue reading

 In our previous post, we developed an expression for y' (=dy/dx, Newton's notation) expressed as differential equation in terms of x.
 We will now solve this equation through the use of an integrating factor.
 Having solved for y' in terms of x, we can integrate that expression to obtain y(x).
 Continue reading

 I recently have had a number of readers ask me to continue my review of Pejsa's "Modern Practical Ballistics".
 The last major topic I have left to cover is his formula for the drop of a horizontally‑fired projectile as a function of distance.
 My plan is to derive the formula and present an example of its use.
 The derivation is not difficult, but it is a bit long and I will divide my presentation into a couple of posts.
 Continue reading

-Introduction I was received an email this weekend from a dad struggling to help his son with a project involving aerodynamic drag and and BB gun.
+Introduction I received an email this weekend from a dad struggling to help his son with a project involving aerodynamic drag and BB gun.
 I did some quick calculations which I document here.
-I will try to look … Continue reading
+I will try to look at pellets … Continue reading